-Judgement is required in assessing the application of revenue recognition principles and the specific guidance in respect of Company revenue.
+Judgement is required in assessing the application of revenue recognition principles and the specific guidance in respect of the Company's revenue.
 This includes the allocation of revenue between performance obligations, such as the sale value of telecommunications equipment and ongoing services, where such items are sold as part of a bundled package.
 See note 2.14.